jonglennmoe/timestampToString/README.md

 A small util for converting a timestamp to a string.
 Pass in a timestamp and get a string back that says how long ago it was.

-n example could be, "interacted 5 seconds ago".
+An example could be, "interacted 5 seconds ago".

 - "XX seconds ago"
 - "XX minutes ago"